jhdeov/ArmenianVerbs/verblist/README.md

 2|	azadakrel|	1|	erkel|	azadakr	|Regular|	E-Class	|V-initial| -el	|
 |...	|...|... |... |...|	...| ...|...  |... |

 Verbs are listed starting from the second row.
-Information about every verb is provided in the different culumns.
 The first row describes the information provided in every column:

 1) **Index**: Unique index of a verb, ranging from 1 to 3258
 1) **Verb**: Citation form of the verb, usually the infinitival, such as `akut͡sel`.
 1) **Class number**: Class number of the verb.
 1) **Class example**: Every class has an example lemma which is used in the [paradigm](../paradigms) files.
 For Class 1 verbs, the example lemma is `erkel`.
 1) **Stem**: Stem of the citation form.
 This is usually the verb minus its infinitival suffix, such as `erk`.
 1) **Regularity**: Verbs belong to classes which have different degrees of regularity.
 Possible values are `Regular`, `Archaic`, `Irregular`, `Suppletive`, and `Defective`.
 Passive verbs aren't separated in Boyacioglu's system.
 They have the value `Regular (identical to 4)` or `Regular (identical to 3)`.
 1) **Regular category**: If a verb belongs to a regular class, this field provides its basic category.
 Possible values are `E-Class`, `I-Class`, `A-Class`, `Causative`,`Passive`,  `Inchoative`, or blank.
 1) **Phonological marker**: Some classes are determined based on the first segment.
 Possible values are `V-initial`, `C-initial`, or blank.